vigou3/emacs-modified-windows/README-modified.txt

 To add Emacs extensions to this distribution, you may drop .el files into the ...\share\emacs\site-lisp\site-start.d\ folder.

+Tabbar is not enabled by default.
+To use it, use 'M-x tabbar-mode' or add '(tabbar-mode)' in your ~/.emacs file.

 In order to use Markdown you may need to install a parser such as Pandoc (see https://github.com/jgm/pandoc/releases/latest) and